Robert Cummings: Later career

 In the late 1960s, Cummings had supporting roles in The Carpetbaggers (1964), Promise Her Anything (1966) and the remake of Stagecoach (1966) (playing the bank embezzler).

 Cummings had the lead in Five Golden Dragons (1967) for producer Harry Alan Towers and supported in Gidget Grows Up (1969).

 He was in another Broadway play, The Wayward Stork, which had a short run in early 1966.
 A review in The New York Times said Cummings "is not in top form.
 He sounded a bit hoarse and somewhat strained.
-Usually he is a quite accep [sic], breezy farceur."
+Usually he is a quite acceptable, breezy farceur."

 He guest-starred again on Theatre of Stars ("Blind Man's Bluff"), as well as The Flying Nun ("Speak the Speech, I Pray You"), Green Acres ("Rest and Relaxation"), Here Come the Brides ("The She-Bear"), Arnie ("Hello, Holly"), Bewitched ("Samantha and the Troll"), Here's Lucy ("Lucy's Punctured Romance", "Lucy and Her Genuine Twimby"), and several episodes of Love, American Style.

 Cummings's last lead roles on film were in a pair of TV movies, The Great American Beauty Contest (1973) and Partners in Crime (1973).

 During the 1970s for over 10 years, Cummings traveled the US performing in dinner theaters and short stints in plays while living in an Airstream travel trailer.

 He relayed those experiences in the written introduction he provided for the book Airstream written by Robert Landau and James Phillippi in 1984.

 Cummings had a cameo in Three on a Date (1978) and appeared in 1979 as Elliott Smith, the father of Fred Grandy's Gopher on ABC's The Love Boat.

 In 1986, Cummings hosted the 15th-anniversary celebration of Walt Disney World on The Wonderful World of Disney.

 In 1987, he said, "I wouldn't mind living until I'm 110.
 I still swim, do calisthenics, and keep fit.
 I've never been in hospital, except for a hernia operation at one time.
 People laugh about my using so many vitamins.
 When I tell them I take 50 liver pills a day, they look surprised, but whether they laugh or not, the thing works."
 He added, "I'm retired, I live on a pension" and "if I have a problem I get expert counsel, then ask the opinion of a good psychic."

 Robert Cummings's last public appearance was on The Magical World of Disney episode "The Disneyland 35th Anniversary Special" in 1990.